idena-network/idena-docs/docs/iip/iip-8.md

 It is not necessary to iterate over all delegators from a pool each time it votes on the blockchain.

 Mining penalties have to be inherited from the pool when undelegating in order to prevent the possibility of bypassing mining penalties.

-The UndelegateTx needs to force a mining identity list update for the penalty system changes to work properly.

 ### Backwards Compatibility